How to Write a Cease and Desist Letter: A Complete Guide

 A cease and desist letter is a formal demand letter sent by an individual, business, or attorney to another party, demanding that they stop ("cease") a specific activity and refrain from resuming it in the future ("desist").
 The letter identifies the offending conduct, explains why it is unlawful or harmful, cites the legal basis for the demand, and establishes a deadline for compliance.

-Cease and desist letters are used in a wide range of legal contexts:
+Cease and desist letters are used in many legal contexts:

 Is a Cease and Desist Letter Legally Binding?